penciless/binhjs/docs/routing.md

 >
 > To indicate which element should be associated, use `options.enode` _(prior)_, or `options.element`.
 >
-> By default, if no declaration, it associates with a `<div>` element created by itself.
+> By default, if no declaration, reouter associates with a `<div>` element created by itself.
 >
 > When using `Binh(routes, options)`, by default, router associates with `document.body`.
 >